denniszielke/omni-agent-mesh/README.md

 From there you can:

 - Enter natural‑language questions.
-- Let the agents search for similar queries in Azure AI Search.
+- Let the agents search for similar HR policy documents in Azure AI Search.